cloudfoundry/community/toc/rfc/rfc-draft-branch-protection.md

 ## Summary

-In Q3 2022, the technical oversight committe accepted and implemented [an RFC for the managemnet of Github teams and user access](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0014-github-teams-and-access.md).
-This unintentionally broke the workflow and branch protection roles of some working groups.
+In Q3 2022, the Technical Oversight Committee accepted and implemented [an RFC for the management of GitHub teams and user access](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0014-github-teams-and-access.md).
+This unintentionally broke the workflow and branch protection rules of some working groups.

 This RFC seeks to address that by defining a baseline of branch protection rules across all repositories under management in the cloudfoundry GitHub org.